fizbin/adventofcode/README.md

 Some years may be incomplete, especially in earlier puzzles, because I didn't always keep the solution in a file if I could solve a puzzle with a `perl` or `sed` one-liner.
+Also, I appear to have lost some of the later solutions to 2015, and will need to redo those.

-Some years may be incomplete because I haven't gotten all the stars for that year yet; at the time of this writing, only 2015, 2018, 2019, 2020, 2021 and 2022 are complete.
+At this time, I have completed all 400 stars in adventofcode, so motivation to fill out missing/lost code may not be there.